joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 11 x 11 F + 3 S
 ## 2020 Queen Marked

+2021-05-27 Saw brood, eggs and the queen.
+Some cups but no signs of swarming.
+Most of the honey in the supers has gone.

 2021-05-22 Saw brood, eggs but didn't see the queen.
 Some cups but no signs of swarming.
 The supers are getting full so I put on another one.

 2021-05-14 Saw brood, eggs, drones, drone comb but didn't see the queen.
 No signs of swarming.
 Shed loads of workers and plenty of drones.